emcastro/mower/src/main/scala/com/mowitnow/mowerState.md

    approach are the difficulty of keeping track of past states of the system without doing a global copy of all the world.
 It is not is the immutable state tradition of languages such as Scala.
  * A representation from the point of view of each mower – after we build a _mower_, not a _lawn_ nor a more global system.
-The representation is less compllex,  making it simpler, and more easy to implement using immutable objects.
+The representation is less complex,  making it simpler, and more easy to implement using immutable objects.

 We choose the second representation, biased toward the state of each mower only.